jaredszajkowski/finm32900_project_group6/README.md

   - Run PLS regressions (3 stages)
 * Match table 1 results using data up to 2011
 * Pull data through latest available (end of 2024?) and re-run all portfolios/regressions/etc.
+* Provide summary statistics and charts that gives context to underlying data and results
 * Compare results from the paper vs results using current data

 ### Output Tasks